 Their parents have no food anymore and bring their two children, Hansel and Gretel, into the forest to die.
 Will they ever see them again?
 Read more

 A young shepherd is looking for a bride.
-But the three sisters he knows are equally beautiful and nice.
+But the three sisters he knows are equally beautiful and lovely.
 And so he asks his mother for advice… Read more

 A poor girl and her mother have nothing to eat.
-Luckily an old woman gives them a magic porridge pot with which to make sweet porridge… Read more
+Luckily, an old woman gives them a magic porridge pot to make sweet porridge… Read more

-A forester finds a child in the top of a tree.
+A forester finds a child at the top of a tree.
 He takes this Foundling Bird, or Fundevogel, home to his daughter Lina.
 But the cook… Read more

 Old Sultan, the farmer’s dog, overhears that he will be killed.
 He is too old to scare anyone away.
 His friend the wolf has a plan… Read more

 A shoemaker has nothing left.
 Only the leather to make one pair of shoes.
-He goes to bed, and the next morning he finds the shoes finished… Read more
+He goes to bed, and the following day, he finds the shoes finished… Read more